clintgalendez/Wii-U-Banner-And-Icon-Editor/README.md

 ## Contributing

 Contributions are welcome!
 If you have suggestions or improvements, feel free to open an issue or submit a pull request.

-*(Consider adding a "License" section if you have one)*

-*(Consider adding a "Acknowledgements" section if you used any third-party assets or got help from others)*

-*(Consider adding a "Support" section, like your "Buy me a coffee" link from `index.html`)*